Why Hire Varghese Summersett as Your Dallas Personal Injury Lawyer?

 Document everything.
 Photograph the accident scene, your injuries, and any property damage.
 Get contact information from witnesses.
 Request a copy of the police report.

-Getting Medical Treatment After a Car Accident
+How We Help You Get Medical Treatment After a Car Accident

-Our firm helps clients access medical care through letters of protection.
+Our firm solves this problem through letters of protection.
 This contractual agreement guarantees the treating physician payment from your eventual settlement.
 It allows you to get the treatment you need without paying out of pocket while your case is pending.
+We work with a network of physicians across Dallas who understand personal injury cases and will provide quality care on a lien basis.

 Texas Laws That Affect Your Personal Injury Case

-Statute of Limitations: Texas Civil Practice and Remedies Code § 16.003 gives you two years from the date of injury to file a lawsuit.
+Statute of Limitations: Texas Civil Practice and Remedies Code ยง 16.003 gives you two years from the date of injury to file a lawsuit.
 Claims against government entities have shorter deadlines and additional notice requirements.

 Punitive Damage Caps: Texas caps punitive damages at the greater of $200,000 or two times economic damages plus up to $750,000 in non-economic damages.
 These awards are reserved for cases involving gross negligence, malice, or fraud.

 Most cases settle within 12 to 18 months, though complex cases involving serious injuries or disputed liability can take longer.
 Cases that go to trial typically require two years or more from injury to verdict.
+We keep you updated at every stage.

 What is my personal injury case worth?